ShiJbey/RePraxis/README.md

 RePraxisDatabase db = new RePraxisDatabase();
 ```

-## Adding information
+## Storing Information

-Adding information to the database is easy.
+Storing information to the database is easy.
 There are no SQL-like tables or property-driven documents.
 Re:Praxis stores information using strings of text called sentences.
 Sentences are broken into nodes using the dot (`.`) and exclusion (`!`) operators (See the example code below).

 You can think of the internal structure of the database as a tree.
 Nodes followed by the dot operator can have more than one child, and those followed by the exclusion operator can only have a single child (See the example below).